Visual

 Structure Analysis and White Space

-To protect the clarity of the logo and ensure it has as much impact as possible, it should be surrounded by an area of space known as the exclusion zone.
+To protect the clarity of the logo and ensure it has maximum impact, it should be surrounded by a space known as the exclusion zone.

-In situations where the primary logo is too large or doesn't fit the space, such as on smaller formats, social media, or in specific marketing materials, these variations can be utilized.
+In situations where the primary logo is too large or for visual-driven applications, such as on smaller formats, social media, or in specific marketing materials, these variations can be utilized.

 Dynamic System